flow-next-interview by gmickel

 ```bash

-$FLOWCTL tasks --epic <id> --json
+$FLOWCTL tasks --spec <id> --json

 ```

-**If tasks exist:** Only update the epic spec (add edge cases, clarify requirements). **Do NOT touch task specs** — plan already created them.
+**If tasks exist:** Only update the spec (add edge cases, clarify requirements). **Do NOT touch task specs** — plan already created them.

 ```bash